emanuelemessina/broken-morals/README.md

 The two files under [questionnaire](data/responses/questionnarie/) contain the answers for [common likert questions](data/responses/questionnarie/ResponsesQuestionarie.csv) and [treatment only likert questions](data/responses/questionnarie/ToolQuestionarie.csv).
 The answers to the dilemmas are present in both files.

-The [ratings](data/responses/ratings/) folder contains the three rubric rating tables for each evaluator (`RatingTableX.csv`), a [map](data/responses/ratings/AnswerID_Group.csv) from each answer ID to the group identifier (Control or Treatment) to perform blind evaluation, and the [final evaluation sheet](data/responses/ratings/FinalDataset.csv) with the rubric scores averaged along raters and dimensions.
+The [ratings](data/responses/ratings/) folder contains the three rubric rating tables (`RatingTableX.csv`, one for each evaluator), a [map](data/responses/ratings/AnswerID_Group.csv) from each answer ID to the group identifier (Control or Treatment) to perform blind evaluation, and the [final evaluation sheet](data/responses/ratings/FinalDataset.csv) with the rubric scores averaged along raters and dimensions.

 The [stats notebook](data/responses/stats.ipynb) provides a step by step guide to perform the statistical tests and obtaining the [results](data/responses/statistical_analysis_results.csv) we reported in the paper.